metacommunities/metacommunities/publications/sss_dec2015/log.md

 - Write section on capital numbers - will need to include examples such as Facebook, perhaps genome, maybe iphones, etc;
 - *DONE* read material on numbers assembled in zotero + archives.
 - read Badiou again to see if anything there goes along with work on number
-- check citations of Badiou on number
+- **DONE** check citations of Badiou on number
 - get desrosiere on politics of large numbers
 - do some notes from Lucy on configuration
+- add Ingmar on numbers, etc